Happy Brithday Charlie Chaplin

-131 years ago today, Charlie Chaplin was a born in South London.
+134 years ago today (in 1889), Charlie Chaplin was a born in South London.

-7 years ago, I was invited to research and write three chapters for Taschen’s The Charlie Chaplin Archives.
-The three chapters I wrote covering Chaplin’s childhood, theatre career, his move to Hollywood and first few years there working at Keystone and Essanay, and his signing with Mutual.
+10 years ago (in 2013), I was invited to research and write three chapters for Taschen’s The Charlie Chaplin Archives.
+The three chapters I wrote covered Chaplin’s childhood, theatre career, his move to Hollywood and first few years there working at Keystone and Essanay, and his signing with Mutual.

 Little did I know that this commission would lead to so many great opportunities including speaking at the The Tramp at 100 conference in Bologna (2014), the Chichester Cinema at New Park (2014), the British Silent Film Festival Symposium (2016) and the University of Chichester Research Conference (2016).